Tomoko Kawakami: Illness and death

-In August 2008, Kawakami had ovarian cancer, which required surgery.
-During a three-year battle with cancer, most of her ongoing roles were replaced by other voice actresses, although Kawakami managed to do some voice work until her retirement in early 2010s.
+In August 2008, Kawakami was diagnosed with ovarian cancer, which required surgery.
+During her battle with cancer over the next three years, replacement voice actresses stepped into most of her ongoing roles, although Kawakami managed to do some voice work until her retirement in early 2010.
 She died on June 9, 2011.
 Her death was met with an outpouring of grief.
-Kumiko Watanabe, a particular voice actress and a close friend of hers prior to her passing whom worked alongside Kawakami for works such as the Klonoa video game series and Sgt.
-Frog anime, responded on her web diary with condolences just two days after her death.
+Kumiko Watanabe, a fellow voice actress and particularly close friend of hers who worked alongside Kawakami in series such as Klonoa and Sgt.
+Frog, responded on her web diary with condolences just two days after Kawakami's death.